Predicting Hate Intensity of Twitter Conversation Threads: Experiments

 \subsection{Baselines}

-There are just a few studies that predict hate intensity profiles in Twitter conversations~\citep{sahnan2021better,dahiya_would_2021}.
+There are few studies that predict hate intensity profiles in Twitter conversations~\citep{sahnan2021better,dahiya_would_2021}.
 As a result, we use time-series forecasting and temporal pattern model based on both conventional and deep learning as baselines.